mo42/inven/README.md

 # inven
-Keep track of all your stuff from the command line. inven (short for inventory) allows you to manage your physical belongings. 📦📜
+Keep track of all your stuff from the command line.
+Manage your physical belongings with `inven` 📦📜

 ## Installation